 - Carcinoid syndrome

-- Plasma volume expansion due to congestive heart failure, sometimes pregnancy
+- Increase in blood volume due to congestive heart failure, sometimes pregnancy

 High albumin levels can be seen with dehydration, although the test is not typically used to monitor or detect this condition.